numaproj/numaflow/docs/user-guide/reference/multi-partition.md

 # Multi-partitioned Edges

-To achieve high throughput(>10k), users can create a multi partitioned edges.
+To achieve high throughput(>10k), users can create multi partitioned edges.
 Multi partitioned edges are only supported for pipelines with jetstream as ISB.

+Since partitions are owned by the vertex that reads from it, to create multi partitioned edge we need to configure the vertex that reads from it to have multiple partitions.

-The following snippet shows how to configure a vertex with multiple partitions:
+Below is the example snippet to configure a vertex to have multiple partitions.

 ```yaml
     - name: cat